Parsons-Creative-Computing-Class/syllabus/README.md

 While attendance is just one aspect of active participation, absence from a significant portion of class time may prevent the successful attainment of course objectives.
 A significant portion of class time is generally defined as the equivalent of three weeks, or 20%, of class time.
 Lateness or early departure from class may be recorded as one full absence.
 Students may be asked to withdraw from a course if habitual absenteeism or tardiness has a negative impact on the class environment.

 Whether the course is a lecture, seminar or studio, faculty will assess each student’s performance against all of the assessment criteria in determining the student’s final grade.

-### Canvas

-Use of Canvas may be an important resource for this class.
-Students should check it for announcements before coming to class each week.

 ### Delays